captainhook/cwwk-N305_build_coreboot/README.md

+# WIP.

-Used to build coreboot for the Protectli Vaults
+An effort to build coreboot for CWWK's i3-N305 fanless mini computer using Protectli's base code.

-To begin please select the branch for the vault that you would like to build.
+These units are commonly sold under other brand names including Topton and Kingnovy.